 Thanks to a potent combination of cannabinoids, terpenes and other substances, cannabis is whole-plant medicine.
-And people who have a range of health conditions from anxiety and PTSD to seizures and cancer turn to the plant for its many benefits.
-But combining cannabis with essential oils can boost those benefits—and even provide new ones.
+And people who have a range of health conditions from anxiety and PTSD to neurological and autoimmune diseases turn to the plant for its many benefits.
+But combining cannabis and essential oils can boost those benefits—and even provide new ones.

-Whether you smoke, vape or consume cannabis another way, adding essential oils from other plant sources like lavender or peppermint can enhance the healthy properties of Cannabis sativa in all of its many forms.
+Whether you smoke, vape or consume cannabis another way, adding essential oils from other plant sources like lavender or peppermint can enhance the healthy properties of cannabis in all of its many forms.

 What Are Essential Oils?

-Essential oils are highly concentrated extracts of plant compounds that are usually mixed with a neutral carrier oil such as sweet almond oil.
+Essential oils are highly concentrated extracts of plant compounds that are usually mixed with a neutral carrier oil (like almond oil or other neutral oils).
 They’re made this way since pure essential oils are so highly concentrated that they can be harmful if used alone.

-These essential oils are highly fragrant and depending on the source, can be used for:
+Essential oils are highly fragrant and depending on the source, can be used for the following:

 - Flavoring foods

-Many essential oils are made using a plant compound called terpenes, oils that are produced in the plant’s resin glands.
-Cannabis contains terpenes that are also found in other plants and fruits.
+Many essential oils are made using terpenes—plant compound oils that are produced in the plant’s resin glands.
+Cannabis, like most botanicals, contains terpenes that are also found in other plants and fruits.
 Some of these terpenes are as follows:

 - Myrcene, which is present in hops